 Delay in diagnosis allows tumors to grow.

 Any cancer diagnosis is frightening.
-If the diagnosis is delayed, it adds needless harm to an already difficult situation.
+But if the diagnosis is delayed through a breakdown in the diagnostic process, it adds needless harm to an already difficult situation.
 Allowing a tumor time to grow is never the right thing to do.
 Chances of survival can go down and treatment gets more difficult.

 A Medical Malpractice Lawyer Can Evaluate The Case.